ETS-ReactNative1/alamo/README.md

         })

 ### Dynamically Create Audio Elements
 One of the biggest challenges was dynamically creating audio elements for each user.
 User audio elements are created and managed using React.Refs.
 Upon joining a user requests a update list of current peers in a room.
-This is necessary to happen before any WebRTC takes places, as a audio element must be exist in order for a WebRTC connection.
+This is necessary to happen before any WebRTC takes places, as a audio element must exist in order for a WebRTC connection.

     //Request updated peers list before routing call this.props.socket.emit('request-peers', this.props.activeRoom, (peers) => {